-The Full Governing Board has considered the need for a specific internal audit function and has decided to appoint Leicestershire County Council as internal auditor.
+The Full Governing Boards has considered the need for a specific internal audit function and has decided to appoint Leicestershire County Council as internal auditor.

 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
+In particular the checks carried out in the current period included a review of the key controls of the Academy.

-On an annual basis, the internal auditor reports to the Full Governing Board on the operation of the systems of control and on the discharge of the Full Governing Board' financial responsibilities.
+On an annual basis, the auditor reports to the Full Governing Boards through the Resources and Audit Committee on the operation of the systems of control and on the discharge of the Full Governing Boards financial responsibilities.